 Thirty-five years ago the capital's leading newspaper, the Ottawa Citizen, could have made a difference but instead deferred to the powers-that-be who did not want what they did to become public knowledge.
 It’s in the book.
 If you see this advertisement, it is because the paper has had a change of heart.

-“It was worth a try,” was my response.
+“It was worth a try,” I replied.

 From my understanding, the rejection is largely based on my claim, in the synopsis, that there was a multi-year, multi-million dollar fraud committed by members of Canada’s Foreign Service and administrative staff which they consider preposterous, not because the then Editor-in Chief, Keith Spicer, may have acquiesced to a cover-up.

 Spicer spent a large part of his professional life as a mandarin in the service of political masters.
 That he would seek to protect other mandarins at the expense of a nobody is understandable, if deplorable.
 Following are two excerpts which will give you a feel for the adjudicator the Citizen, under Spicer’s watch, praised in print after he found me guilty of insubordination because he feared offending Joe Clark.